 We begin by working together to set goals.
 Then we work together to meet those goals.
 The rest of the family is usually involved at some point to help maintain your teen’s changes.
+Your teenager learns how to tolerate emotional distress and how to move beyond it through many different counseling techniques.
+We work to create a place where your teenager feels valued and deeply cared for.

 I want to help your adolescent feel better.
 My hope is for them to enjoy their life again.
 I want them to feel confident they can handle whatever situations arise.
 We work together on this goal.
 I try and include parents in certain parts of the counseling.
 In most cases I believe that parents should be involved in order for the teen to make lasting changes.